 THE SEQUENCE OF EVENTS.

 What went wrong?
 That was the first question everybody asked.
-The obvious answer was that I didn’t know that the C-130 crew were going to drop both loads on the same run.
+The obvious answer was that I didn’t know that the C-130 crew would drop both loads on the same run.
 Why didn’t I know that?
 There were several reasons: Habit.
-First there was the “we never did it that way before” syndrome!
-So I reverted to habitual procedures.
-Common Sense.
+First, there was the “we never did it that way before” syndrome!
+So I reverted to habitual procedures—common Sense.
 Second, there was no good reason to drop the loads together.
-It made sense that the trials team wanted maximum video of the new piece of equipment, which was on both loads, and it made no sense not to be able to follow each load down individually.
+It made sense that the trials team wanted maximum video of the new piece of equipment, which was on both loads, and it made no sense to be able to follow each load down individually.
 Communication.
 Third, nobody had actually told me that the loads would not be dropped individually.
 When I had spoken to the C-130 captain on the phone, he said that there would be two loads.
 I assumed that would mean two hot runs: he knew they would be dropped consecutively and assumed that I did too!
-When we joined formation overhead Boscombe Down, I expected, in keeping with our normal procedures, to be called over to the trials frequency.
+When we joined formation overhead Boscombe Down, I expected to be called over to the trials frequency in keeping with our normal procedures.
 In fact, his co-pilot was already speaking with the range controller on one of the C-130’s many radios.
-My airplane had only one radio box and when I changed to the trials frequency all I heard was the end of their pre-drop confirmation brief.
+My aeroplane had only one radio box, and when I changed to the trials frequency, all I heard was the end of their pre-drop confirmation brief.
 I missed the vital information about there being only one hot run with both loads dropping in sequence!
 Assumptions.
 If I had heard all the radio conversation, I would have known that they intended to drop both loads on one run.
-They assumed that I had heard it all and I assumed that I knew what was going to happen, so I assumed that I hadn’t missed anything important!
+They assumed that I had heard it all, and I assumed that I knew what would happen, so I assumed that I hadn’t missed anything important!
 Organizational factors.
 The pre-trials paperwork was simple and was laid out in the way I had expected for separate drops on two runs.
-However, it was not explicit and when I re-read it after the flight there was an ambiguity, which I hadn’t questioned, because my expectation was that we would do it like we’d always done it!
-This was one of the first such trials using the new arrangement we had put in place to get round our budgetary problem.
-We were all doing what we were used to but somehow the basic procedural and operational philosophy differences had not been addressed.
+However, it was not explicit, and when I re-read it after the flight, there was any ambiguity, which I hadn’t questioned because I expected that we would do it as we’d always done it!
+This was one of the first such trials using the new arrangement we had to get around our budgetary problem.
+We were all doing what we were used to, but somehow, the basic procedural and operational philosophy differences had not been addressed.